- 1 Introduction

-Creating consciousness in a machine vs creating it in a dead person
+- 4 The difference between creating consciousness in an AI vs in a dead person

 Let’s create consciousness in a machine from a scratch – or why stop there?
 Maybe even in a dead person?
 Sounds cool, doesn’t it?
 This is challenging, and the only thing that favors it is our speed of technological evolution.

-There are many people who want to try and create consciousness in a machine.
+Many people want to try and create consciousness in a machine.
 The reason?
 Imagine a world with machines that can think just as well as we humans do.
 What will this mean for the future of humanity?

 Leave aside the minor possibility of Artificial Intelligence(AI) going rogue, this can aid humanity in many different ways.